0xPix3l/obsidian/Windows/Active directory/Tools/mimikatz.md

 ```

 > [!NOTE] Note
-> The above commands starts a process with a logon type 9 (same as runas/netonly)
+> The above commands starts a process with a logon type 9 (same as runas/netonly -> doesn't validate the data)

 ---
 ### Pull password data for the KRBTGT user account in domain: